Targeted Outreach for Pregnant Women

 The goals are to reduce the risk of transmission of HIV/AIDS to newborns, lower the risk of substance exposure to newborn infants, and to reduce endangerment to newborns.
-Since 1999, 100% of babies whose mothers are HIV positive and enrolled in TOPWA have been born HIV negative.
-These babies are followed for a minimum of six months to ensure they continue to be healthy.
+Since 1999, 100% of babies whose mothers are HIV positive and enrolled in TOPWA – Palm Beach County have tested HIV negative.
+These babies are followed for a minimum of five months to ensure they continue to be healthy.

 In 2021, Families First engaged 197 pregnant, high-risk women; 9 women tested HIV+; 100% of the 9 babies born to HIV+ mothers tested negative for HIV within five months.